Melbourne Masterclass: Coercive Control and Shame - Ensuring a systemic approach to ending family violence related homicides

 Who Should Attend

-This training is aimed at senior-level professionals working across justice, legal, government and not-for-profit organisations.
+This training is aimed at family violence specialists, NFP organisational leaders, professionals working across justice, legal, government and health sectors where family violence is evident in your work.
 We invite participation from:

 About your Facilitators